 Linlithgow is a small historic town with its own loch (lake) right in the centre of town.
 We often stop here on the way to the airport, for a last bit of sight-seeing and a chance for visitors to do last minute shopping for presents to take home with them.

 The magnificent ruined Royal Palace overlooks its parkland and the loch.
 It was a popular residence for Scottish royalty from the 1400s onwards.
 Both James V (1512) and Mary Queen of Scots (1542) were born here.
-Mary was of course famously executed by England’s Queen Elizabeth I when she was only 25 years old.
+Mary was of course famously executed by England’s Queen Elizabeth I.

 Good views over the loch from the rooftop of the Palace.
 If you feel like some exercise, there’s a one hour walk round the loch, or you could hire a boat.